 PINNs - Physics Informed Neural Networks

 Physics-informed neural networks (PINNs) are a revolutionary approach that integrates physical laws and governing equations directly into neural network training.
 By embedding domain knowledge from physics into the learning process, PINNs achieve superior accuracy, interpretability, and data efficiency compared to traditional data-driven models.
-This methodology enables the solution of forward and inverse problems across various physics domains, from fluid dynamics to electromagnetics, while requiring minimal training data.
+This methodology enables the solution of forward and inverse problems across various physics domains, from fluid dynamics to electromagnetics, without requiring training data.

 Shown below is an example of a nonlinear partial differential equation that can be specified in the App.
 As a test, the following problem is solved: